The Ken 61 Racing Engine

-When dealing with any American model engine, my first port of call is always my good friend and unrivalled American model engine guru Tim Dannels of Buena Vista, Colorado, USA, who over the years has assembled more authoritative information regarding American model engines than anyone else I know.
+When dealing with any American model engine, my first port of call is invariably my good friend and unrivalled American model engine guru Tim Dannels of Buena Vista, Colorado, USA, who over the years has assembled more authoritative information regarding American model engines than anyone else I know.
 Tim advised that a great deal of information on the Ken engines was to be found in issues 160, 223 and 229 of his invaluable “Engine Collector’s Journal” (ECJ).
 The primary author was Bob Kautzman of Yakima, Washington, whose most definitive article to date appeared in ECJ Issue no. 229 dated October 2015.

 Bob is undoubtedly the world’s leading authority on the Ken engines, having acquired the residue of the entire Ken project some years ago along with a number of related items collected over time from other sources.
 We are all immensely indebted to Bob and Tim for the preservation of information on this unique powerplant.
 I hereby freely acknowledge having drawn heavily upon the cited information sources, with my grateful thanks.